firstciti/ChatGPT/wiki/Setup.md

 <summary>

 ## Session Token Authentication
-Use if using third-party providers (Google / Microsoft Auth) or if email/password rate limited
+Use this method if using third-party providers (Google / Microsoft Auth) or if the email/password method is rate limited
 </summary>

 Go to https://chat.openai.com/chat and log in or sign up